Learn more about The Child Day Schools by clicking a campus location (right) or click CONTACT US.

 Young Preschool (Two’s)

-Teachers support children’s emerging language, self-help and social skills.
-Project Web Topics are planned to help these young preschool children begin to understand the world around them.
-This program also encourages a wide range of activities, including simple art projects, music and movement.
+Teachers support two-year olds' emerging language, self-help and social skills.
+We plan Project Web Topics to help young preschoolers begin to understand the world around them.
+This program encourages a wide range of activities, including simple art projects, music and movement.

-In preparation for kindergarten, activities promote vocabulary, the alphabet, and pre-reading skills through phonics games, rhymes, and word play.
-Project Web topics reflect science exploration, math and numbers, logical reasoning.
-Creativity, socialization, music and movement are also emphasized.
+To prepare for kindergarten, activities promote vocabulary, the alphabet, & pre-reading skills through phonics games, rhymes, and word play.
+Project Web topics reflect science exploration, math & numbers, logical reasoning.
+Creativity, socialization, music & movement are also emphasized.

 Junior Kindergarten (Jr. K)